StephenKrewson/hathi-images/midyear-report.md

-# A Half-Century of Illustrated Pages: An ACS Update
+# A Half-Century of Illustrated Pages: ACS Lab Notes

-We're now roughly at the mid-point of my [Advanced Collaborative Support project](https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects), "Deriving Basic Illustration Metadata."
-Many thanks to Ryan Dubnicek and Eleanor Dickson-Koehl for coordinating the project and to Boris Capitanu for his always-stellar technical support.
+We've reached the mid-point of my [Advanced Collaborative Support project](https://www.hathitrust.org/hathitrust-research-center-awards-five-acs-projects), "Deriving Basic Illustration Metadata."
+Many thanks to Ryan Dubnicek and Eleanor Dickson Koehl for coordinating the project and to Boris Capitanu for his always-stellar technical support.

-Right now, sitting on a supercomputer named Big Red at the University of Indiana, is a rather remarkable dataset: *every illustrated page from every Google-scanned volume in the HathiTrust Digital Library from 1800-1849*.
-By the numbers this means **500,000** volumes and **1,900,000** pages.
-In my Data Capsule in Secure Mode, I can explore this data in JSONL form.
+Right now, sitting on a supercomputer named Big Red at the University of Indiana, is a rather remarkable dataset: *every illustrated page from every Google-scanned volume in the HathiTrust Digital Library (HT) for the period 1800-1849*.
+Although the image processing pipeline we are using is by no means new, the ability to work so comprehensively is.
+Furthermore, the working hypothesis of this kind of "historical illustration" study is that graphic elements in printed objects exhibit technical and stylistic similarity over time, but this development is *uneven*.
+That is to say, illustrations "change with the times" (i.e. the emergence of techniques like lithography will both exert a pressure on both publishers and artists) but reuse and copying of "older" styles is common.

+To evaluate such hypotheses, the best option is definitely to look at everything possible for a significant but tractable slice of time.
+Only with a comprehensive imageset can we cluster in a way that might tell us something about this "unevenness."
+A 50-year sample pushes up against the limits of what can be stored on disk for a project; but it is doable.
+It also may better reflect the inherent cycles of technological change (Kondratiev? although this begs the question of whether 1800 is such a point for image technology; I think it is).

+Here's a by-the-numbers breakdown:

+- There were **500,013** qualifying volumes (as of September 2019) in HT for the first half of the nineteenth century.
+To come up with this list of unique volume ids, I filtered the latest [HathiFile](https://www.hathitrust.org/hathifiles) by date range (`1800-1849`), media type, (`text`) and scanning institution (`google`).
+  - This was a tricky but fun exercise since the HathiFiles are roughly a Gigabyte in size--far too large to read into memory with a Pandas method like `.read_csv()`.
+Reading the file in chunks is the way to go (it still takes ~15 min on my i7 laptop).
+  - The vast majority of volumes for this period have been scanned by Google; we opted for this restriction because Google-scanned books come with some extra metadata that is useful for identifying illustrated pages.
+- After the first processing stage, which uses a retrained neural network to estimate if candidate pages are illustrated or not, the set of volumes was winnowed down to **183,553**.
+This means that, according to the model, roughly (183,553 / 500,013 * 100)  = **37%** of early-nineteenth century books contain one or more illustrated pages.
+This certainly seems plausible; although I would like to check it against relevant bibliographic studies of 19C publishing.
+  - The results of stage one were summarized in a 228 Mb JSONL file by Boris.
+Each line of the file is a JSON object corresponding to a volume.
+One of the fields
+- Of this set of probably-illustrated volumes, there were 1,999,999 individual pages estimated by my model to feature illustrations.

 This post sketches our basic data pipeline, highlighting a few decisions that are especially important for large-scale image processing.

 The main takeaways from the first phase of "Deriving Basic Illustration Metadata" are:

+1. Use GCP and commodity stuff!
-1. Image processing needs to be done in batch, in parallel
+2. Image processing needs to be done in batch, in parallel
-2. Postpone conversion/reorganization as long as possible
+3. Postpone conversion/reorganization as long as possible

 Code can be found at: